 The main purpose of the groups is to encourage neighbours to know one another and share information on crime or suspicious activities in their area.
 Early contact with authorities such as the Police is also encouraged for reporting of unusual observations or unacceptable behaviour.
 Crime prevention information can also be shared with group members via Community Constables, or Neighbourhood Support Area Co-ordinators.

 A secondary objective of Neighbourhood Support is to facilitate communication between Civil Defence (Emergency Management) and the community during a manmade or natural disaster affecting residents.

-Neighbourhood Watch was introduced to New Zealand as a crime prevention initiative in the late 1970s.
-The initiative evolved to become Neighbourhood Support New Zealand, a community owned and managed organisation with a wide-ranging interest in community support, safety and crime prevention.
+The initiative evolved to become Neighbourhood Support New Zealand, a community owned and managed organization with a wide-ranging interest in community support, safety and crime prevention.
 Neighbourhood Support became an Incorporated Society in 2000.
-In 2001 it signed a Memorandum of Understanding with the New Zealand Police.
+In 2001 it signed a Memorandum of Understanding (MoU) with the New Zealand Police.
 The purpose of the Memorandum of Understanding is to establish and promote a collaborative working relationship between Neighbourhood Support New Zealand Incorporated and the Police.

 Neighbourhood Support Rodney was established and became an Incorporated Society in 2008.
 Margaret Faed has been our District Co-Ordinator since 2014 having employed a number of assistant Co-Ordinators over the years as the membership has grown and the work-load increased where we are now working more closely with Community Resilient Groups.